YashB63/GFG-Daily-Questions/README.md

     The task is to perform boundary traversal on the matrix in a clockwise manner starting from the first row of the matrix.

+Day 133:

+  Q1: Xoring and Clearing:

+    You are given an array arr[] of size n.

+    You need to do the following:

+    You need to calculate the bitwise XOR of each element in the array with its corresponding index (indices start from 0).

+    After step1, print the array.

+    Now, set all the elements of arr[] to zero.

+    Now, print arr[].

+  Q2: Find the Frequency:

+    Given an Array Arr of N positive integers and an integer X.

+    Return the frequency of X in the array.

+  Q3: Transform to Sum Tree:

+    Given a Binary Tree of size N , where each node can have positive or negative values.

+    Convert this to a tree where each node contains the sum of the left and right sub trees of the original tree.

+    The values of leaf nodes are changed to 0.